High Court rules vaccination mandates for educators and health workers justified

 - Covid 19 Omicron: Defence, police vaccine mandates ...

-Responding to the decision, NZTSOS deputy chairperson Mike Shaw claimed the judgment showed the court's willingness to uphold government policy.
+Responding to the decision, NZTSOS deputy chairperson Mike Shaw claimed the judgment showed the court's willingness to uphold Government policy.

 "Today's ruling reflects that the courts of New Zealand appear to be prepared to

-support the government's determination to overrule the NZ Bill of Rights in spite of all of the

-evidence presented before the court that the vaccine mandate order is not fit for purpose."
+support the Government's determination to overrule the NZ Bill of Rights in spite of all of the evidence presented before the court that the vaccine mandate order is not fit for purpose."

-The group was to go away and consult with its legal team, but it's likely the decision would be appealed, Shaw said.
+The group would go away and consult with its legal team, but it was likely the decision would be appealed, Shaw said.

 Covid-19 Response Minister Chris Hipkins said the ruling affirmed mandates could be used in certain higher-risk settings.

-"The mandate for health and disability workers was found justified, and remains in place.
+"The mandate for health and disability workers was found justified and remains in place.

 "While the majority of mandates have now been lifted, they continue to play an important part in protecting the vulnerable and ensuring the continuity of services in health settings, at the border where new variants come in, and in prisons where outbreaks could be dangerous."

-He said the Government would continue to investigate latest information and might make further refinements to the scope of those remaining mandates where appropriate.
+He said the Government would continue to investigate the latest information and might make further refinements to the scope of those remaining mandates where appropriate.

 Earlier in February, Justice Cooke heard a similar case related to the vaccination mandates for Police and Defence Force staff.
 Cooke ruled that those mandates were not justified breaches of the Bill of Rights, and therefore unlawful.